abarax/abarax.github.com/content/introduction.md

 # What to expect #

 As a self professed serial hobbyist you can expect that the topics I blog about will be as diverse as they are - hopefully, interesting.
-For the most part they will involve topics related to programming, security, data analysis, algorithms, arduino and many other thing	s that may or may not relate to the aforementioned subjects.
+For the most part they will involve topics related to programming, security, data analysis, algorithms, arduino and many others.